How and when to transfer Avios to Nectar points (and vice versa)

 For example, say you have 3,000 Avios in your Executive Club account.
 You’re not planning to earn more anytime soon and you’d rather not let them sit there.
 You could transfer them all to 4,800 Nectar points.
 In total, that would give you £22.50 in Sainsbury’s savings.

 Finally, it’s important to keep in mind that the value of Nectar points could increase with special promotions.
 One of the most well-known features of the programme is that it often runs promotions that increase the earning — or redeeming — possibilities.

-If the pandemic has you rethinking travel and you don’t foresee yourself on a plane any time in the immediate future, you may find you get more value out of saving on your weekly shop.
+If the pandemic has paused your long-haul travel plans, you may find you get more value out of saving on your weekly shop.
 Ultimately, how you spend your points is up to you.
 If you’re looking to extract the most value, we recommend transferring from Nectar to Avios.
-But, if you’re looking for savings on everyday spend, that can also be had from this new partnership.
+But, if you’re looking for savings on everyday spend, that can also be had from this exciting partnership.

 Featured photo by Alexander Spatari/Getty Images.